-The Department will consider adding CAPABLE as an additional benefit available to our waiver participants based on program success.
-At that time, a waiver amendment will be pursued if considered feasible.
+The Department will utilize the ARPA HCBS funding and time period to pilot test the CAPABLE model in Colorado.
+The project team will review the evaluation outcomes and determine whether the Department should consider adding CAPABLE as an additional benefit available to our waiver participants based on program success.
+At that time, post ARHA HCBS, a waiver amendment will be pursued if considered feasible.